IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 where *n* is the is the number of nodes.

-Note that any edits in mechanical material properties triggers recalculation of the corresponding elasticity matrix.
+Note that any edits in mechanical material properties trigger a recalculation of the corresponding elasticity matrix.

 .. image:: screenshots/wave_pro_shm_screenshot_materials_1.png
   :width: 600